nilsnerhus/oppgave/claude/Style.md

 - Repeating text, or just word-fluff.
 This is a common part of AI-generated code
 - Hallucinated references.
 This creates much more work when its done wrong.
 Ask questions about what texts should be references to what arguments.
 Tell me when you don't know.

+## Key phrases

+**Control**: This is my chosen word to describe the domination/colonialism etc. that I am discussing.
+It is more direct and easier to understand.
+This is introduced to explain the Partagaz-quote.

+**Freedom**: This is my chosen word to describe the opposite of colonialism.
+Decolonialism, land-back, autonomy, all as freedom.
+Easier to understand.
+This is introduced with the Nemik quote.

 ## Code

 All code is written in R, and in two ways: